santos-thiago/santos-thiago/README.md

 ##### Hey guys ✌🏽🌻

-##### I work as a Support Technician and I am also specializing in Database because it is an area that I like and that I identify with a lot.
+##### I work as a Support Technician and I'm also specializing in Database because it is an area that I like and that I identify with a lot.
 I study English too 🗣️

 ##### Here I like to attach all the exercises I use for training in SQL server, PostgreSQL, Python and MySQL.